caltechlibrary/acacia/People-Manager.md

 If the role field is an empty string no role is assigned so patron is implied.

+email
+: (required) This is the email address to association with Acacia submitted Doi

 updated
-: This is a timestamp of when the Person object was last updated
+: (required, system managed) This is a timestamp of when the Person object was last updated

 No additional information is stored in the Person model.
 This is based on all identifying information becoming toxic over time.